There will be new episodes and DIY videos every week! Watch now @ https://youtu.be/64O_3lsn4Yw

 If you liked this project, check out Toy Hackers.
 Toy Hackers is a new web series for the next generation of inventors!
 In the first weekly show, Goldie & the gang will help kids turn toy boxes into toolboxes.

-It’s time to start sketching, because this year’s Doodle 4 Google contest is OPEN!
+It’s time to start sketching, because this year’s Doodle 4 Google contest will be open soon.

 Doodles are the fun, surprising, and sometimes spontaneous changes that are made to the Google logo to celebrate holidays, anniversaries, and the lives of famous artists, pioneers, and scientists.